 Now that you've got pasta, let's talk Homemade Lasagna.

 Once your pasta is ready to go, you can tackle my mom's fabulous homemade lasagna recipe.
 You can make your own Meat Sauce too!

 Frequently Asked Questions about this Gluten-Free Pasta Recipe:

-What gluten-free flour do you use for making fresh pasta?
-I like to use Pamela’s Gluten-Free Artisan Blend or King Arthur Measure for Measure blend to make fresh pasta.
-I’ve also used my own gluten-free flour blend with success, mixed with an extra 1/2 teaspoon of binder.
+I like to use Pamela's Gluten-Free Artisan Blend or King Arthur Measure for Measure blend to make fresh pasta.
+I've also used my own gluten-free flour blend with success, mixed with an extra ½ teaspoon of binder.

-I think my gluten-free pasta dough is too wet, what should I do?
-Add more flour, 1 tablespoon at a time until you reach the consistency described.
+Add more flour, 1 tablespoon at a time until you reach the consistency described in the recipe.